jesterjunk/FullResReddit/README.md

 <div align="center"><img src="img/FullResReddit_logo_192x192.png"></div>

 <p><br>FullResReddit is a userscript that improves image quality on Reddit by automatically replacing preview images with full-resolution versions.
-It works on Chrome and Firefox and supports dynamically loaded images with lazy loading.</p>
+It works on Chrome and supports dynamically loaded images with lazy loading.</p>

 <div align="center">
 <p><hr><strong>web page for this userscript</strong><br>